jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 After four years of grusome battles and bloodshed, Charles lost.
 He was held under arrest, while rules for a less powerful "constitutional monarchy" were being made by the Parliamentarians.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).
 Charles lost again.
 The victorious Parliamentarians were now enraged.

 They forgot about making a constitutional monarchy, and instead charged Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.
 Charles didn't budge.
 The ruling philosophy said he was king.
-The Bible—his father's Bible!—said so.
+The Bible—his father's Bible!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.

 https://www.youtube.com/watch?v=zjxu1De8npY

-Soon, Darth King Charles stood before a crowd of thousands.
-At the foot of his own chopping block.
-And it was quite the show.
+Soon, Darth King Charles stood at the foot of his own chopping block.
+And helps us understand being an extra is by far the worst path for anyone to pick.

-## Charles Speaks - The Proof is in the Words
+## Charles Speaks His Antagonist- The Proof is in the Words

 Public speaking is hard for most everyone, and for Charles it was near impossible.
 Charles had a speech impediment.
 Often called a stammer or stutter.
 No one then, or even now, understands what causes it.
 For a stutterer, talking is like playing guitar with music notes written on the spot by a gremlin.
 Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.